DigicompAcademy/az-900-labs/Instructions/Walkthroughs/M04-12-Secure network traffic.md

 1. Continue in your virtual machine RDP session.

-2. After the machine starts, open an **Internet Explorer** browser.
+2. After the machine starts, open an **Microsoft Edge** browser.

-3. Verify that you can access **https://www.bing.com** and then close Internet Explorer.
-You will need to work through the IE enhanced security pop-ups.
+3. Verify that you can access **https://www.bing.com** and then close Microsoft Edge.

     **Note**: We will now configure a rule to deny outbound internet access.